michael8090/learn-webgpu-ts/design.md

 I'm thinking about a better structure for the whole rendering, and the key is to figure out what is the cause and what is the effect.

-for a rendering task, it needs to decide the following things:
+For a rendering task, it needs to decide the following things:

 ```ts
 rendering(